On Resilient Graph Spanners: Introduction

-\commento{ Being sparser implies that spanners could be less resilient to edge/vertex faults, in the sense that the deletion of an edge/vertex may have a dramatic impact on distances in the spanner even when the same edge/vertex is not so crucial in the original graph.
-In this optic, the concept of \emph{fault tolerant} spanner has been introduced in~\cite{STOC09}.
-A $t$-spanner is said to be $f$-vertex (resp., $f$-edge) fault tolerant if the same disequality between distances among pairs of vertices is preserved under deletion of the same set of at most $f$ edges (resp., vertices) from both the spanner and the original graph. }

 The distortion is not the only property of a spanner that may degrade because of edge failures.
 Indeed, even when the removal of an edge cannot change the overall distortion of a spanner (such as in the case of a fault-tolerant spanner), it may still cause a sharp increase in some of its distances.
 Note that while the distortion is a \emph{global} property, distance increases are \emph{local} properties, as they are defined for pairs of vertices.
 To address this problem, one would like to work with spanners that are not only \emph{globally resilient} (such as fault-tolerant spanners) but also \emph{locally resilient}.
 In other terms, we would like to make the distances between any pair of vertices in a spanner resilient to edge failures, i.e., whenever an edge fails, then the increases in distances in the spanner must be very close to the increases in distances in the underlying graph.
-More formally, given a graph $G$ and an edge $e$ in $G$, we define the \emph{fragility of edge} $e$ as the maximum relative increase in distance between any two vertices when $e$ is removed from $G$: Our definition of fragility of an edge is somewhat reminiscent of the notion of \emph{shortcut value}, as contained in~\cite{Dagstuhl3}, where the distance increase is alternatively measured by the difference, instead of the ratio, between distances in $G\setminus e$ and in $G$.
-Note that for unweighted graphs, $\frag_G(e) \geq 2$ for any edge $e$.
+More formally, given a graph $G$ and an edge $e$ in $G$, we define the \emph{fragility of edge} $e$ as the maximum relative increase in distance between any two vertices when $e$ is removed from $G$:

+Our definition of fragility of an edge is somewhat reminiscent of the notion of \emph{shortcut value}, as contained in~\cite{Dagstuhl3}, where the distance increase is alternatively measured by the difference, instead of the ratio, between distances in $G\setminus e$ and in $G$.
+Note that for unweighted graphs $\frag_G(e) \geq 2$ for any edge $e$.
 The fragility of edge $e$ can be seen as a measure of how much $e$ is crucial for the distances in $G$, as it provides an upper bound to the increase in distance in $G$ between any pair of vertices when edge $e$ fails: the higher the fragility of $e$, the higher is the relative increase in some distance when $e$ is deleted.